 We consider geographical location, experience, and performance in shaping compensation worldwide.
 We revisit compensation annually (and more often for graduates and associates) to ensure we recognise outstanding performance.
 In addition to base pay, we offer a performance-driven annual bonus.
 We provide all team members with additional benefits, which reflect our values and ideals.
 We balance our programs to meet local needs and ensure fairness globally.

 - Distributed work environment with twice-yearly team sprints in person

 - Personal learning and development budget of USD 2,000 per year

 - Recognition rewards

-Canonical is a pioneering tech firm that is at the forefront of the global move to open source.
+Canonical is a pioneering tech firm at the forefront of the global move to open source.
 As the company that publishes Ubuntu, one of the most important open source projects and the platform for AI, IoT and the cloud, we are changing the world on a daily basis.
-We recruit globally and set a very high standard for people joining the company.
+We recruit on a global basis and set a very high standard for people joining the company.
 We expect excellence - in order to succeed, we need to be the best at what we do.
 Canonical has been a remote-first company since its inception in 2004.
 Working here is a step into the future, and will challenge you to think differently, work smarter, learn new skills, and raise your game.